PipHoward/data-sharing-soe/_episodes/external-lesson_2.md

 > * **Curation**: getting the data in an open format; adding metadata and creating a data dictionary.
 > * **Storage**: housing in a repository and keeping available.
 {: .checklist}

+> ## Discussion `10 min`
+> Which of the policies and considerations above are relevant to your research?
+>
+> Do other considerations or policies apply to your research not mentioned here?
+>
+> When would you need to think about these things, in your research pipeline?
+{: .discussion}